| Return

 Management.
 After that for him?
 Lots of money and women, if I read him

 right.
 Apparently the apple does not fall far from the tree!
+All in all, I'm doing well and feeling reasonably

 fine, arthritis aside, and would very much like to see my old TXO buddies